-8. Parts that split off at particularly traumatic years of life.
+8. Inside Parts who split off during particularly traumatic years of life.

 These parts could also be memory-holders, but during years when there was more stress in the external life, there will likely be more parts.
 Years of more extreme abuse can lead to more parts being created of a similar age simply because more selves were needed to manage the overwhelming abuse.

-9. Parts that are loyal to the mother.
+9. DID System Parts who are loyal to the mother.

 All children love their mother, even abusive, neglectful mothers.
 However, this emotion might need to be contained within certain parts, especially in the case of abusive mothers.
 Some parts are created to agree with the mother’s abuse (defining it as anything but abuse), and others are created to be obedient to the mother, even if they are terrified or in pain.

-10. Parts that are loyal to the father.
+10. DID System Parts who are loyal to the father.

 Just as with the mother, the father may have a variety of parts that are loyal to him, his beliefs, his ways, etc. They may learn that it is safer to align with the perpetrator and to separate themselves from the child-survivor.

-11. Parts that maintain obedience to the perpetrators.
+11. Inside System Parts who maintain obedience to the perpetrators.

 These parts are often rewarded by the abuser-perpetrators and are encouraged to view themselves as separate from the rest of the system.
 It will take a lot of work to bring their loyalty back to the person they were created from.